Tobacco Treatment Services at Fairview

 Unique to the program is the group setting approach which welcomes smokers at varying stages in the quitting process.
 "We don't start and stop a program in a five week period.
 Our participants support each other because they really do have empathy for those who are just starting the process.
 Those who are further along are inspiring to those who have just entered, it also enhances their own feeling of success.
 Bringing these people together is a win-win situation," notes Cheryl Thomson, who is a Certified Tobacco Treatment Counselor.

 Many patients continue to attend the support group beyond the initial program, bringing a higher success rate among participants.
-"It takes a long time to quite something that you've been doing for many years, we welcome people as long as they want to come."
+"It takes a long time to quit something that you've been doing for many years, we welcome people as long as they want to come."

 For those who do not want to be in a group, one-on-one meetings are available.